Klosmi/html-basics/CSS-extra-properties.md

   The opacity CSS property **sets the opacity of an element**.
 Opacity is **the degree to which content behind an element is hidden**, and is the **opposite of transparency**.

   Opacity is not a part of a color or a channel like rgb**a**.
-  Opacity is a property we set on an element which governs the entire element's transparency, **including its contents and any descendants**.
+  Opacity is a property we set on an element which governs the entire element's "transparency" (although it is not transparency), **including its contents and any descendants**.
   - eg.:
     ###### *The HTML*
     ```